Provable Accelerated Bayesian Optimization with Knowledge Transfer: Abstract

 \section{Abstract}

-We study how Bayesian Optimization (BO) can be accelerated on a target task with historical knowledge transferred from related source tasks.
-Existing works on BO with knowledge transfer either do not have any theoretical guarantees or achieve the same regret as BO in the non-transfer setting, $\tilde{\mathcal{O}}(\sqrt{T \gamma_f})$, where $T$ is the number of evaluations of the target function, and $\gamma_f$ denotes its information gain.
-In this paper, we propose the DeltaBO algorithm, in which a novel uncertainty-quantification approach is built on the difference function $\delta$ between the source and target functions, which are allowed to belong to different Reproducing Kernel Hilbert Spaces (RKHSs).
+We study how to accelerate Bayesian optimization (BO) on a target task by transferring historical knowledge from related source tasks.
+Existing work on BO with knowledge transfer either lacks theoretical guarantees or achieves the same regret as BO in the non-transfer setting, $\tilde{\mathcal{O}}(\sqrt{T \gamma_f})$, where $T$ is the number of evaluations of the target function and $\gamma_f$ denotes its information gain.
+In this paper, we propose the DeltaBO algorithm, which builds a novel uncertainty-quantification approach on the difference function $\delta$ between the source and target functions, which are allowed to belong to different Reproducing Kernel Hilbert Spaces (RKHSs).
 Under mild assumptions, we prove that the regret of DeltaBO is of order $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$, where $N$ denotes the number of evaluations from source tasks and typically $N \gg T$.
 In many applications, source and target tasks are similar, which implies that $\gamma_\delta$ can be much smaller than $\gamma_f$.
-Empirical studies on both real-world hyperparameter tuning tasks and synthetic functions show that DeltaBO outperforms other baseline methods and also verify our theoretical claims.
+Empirical studies on both real-world hyperparameter-tuning tasks and synthetic functions show that DeltaBO outperforms other baseline methods and also verify our theoretical claims.
+Our code is available on GitHub.\footnote{\url{https://github.com/pippahtlin/DeltaBO}}

-\section{Introduction}
+\section{INTRODUCTION}

-Modern deep learning models are powerhouses of the AI revolution we see today.
-Training these models requires computer scientists to carefully tune hyperparameters \citep{li2020system}, e.g., the learning rate and batch size.
-In materials design \citep{marzari2021electronic}, engineers search for the optimal set of parameters, e.g., temperature and humidity, to develop new materials that satisfy specific performance criteria.
+Modern deep learning models are a driving force behind today’s AI revolution.
+Training these models requires computer scientists to carefully tune hyperparameters \citep{li2020system}, such as the learning rate and batch size.
+In materials design \citep{marzari2021electronic}, engineers search for optimal parameters, such as temperature and humidity, to develop new materials that satisfy specific performance criteria.
 Similarly, in drug discovery \citep{drews2000drug}, researchers must screen vast libraries of small molecules to identify promising drug candidates.